-Mostly you can categorize human resources and talent management in the same bucket.
-But they have a slight difference than can make a huge difference for the corporations around the world.
-Here’s a quick look on what defines talent management and its strategic importance in the business world:
+Broadly, you can categorize human resources and talent management in the same bracket.
+But their slight nuance can make a huge difference for corporations around the world.
+Here’s a quick look at what defines talent management and its strategic importance in the business world:

 How do you define talent management?

 Talent management is as much about getting the right person for a role as it is about understanding the strategic value of it in the organization’s long and short-term objectives.
 In the broader organizational context, talent management helps in strategically evaluating the importance of different roles and their optimum positioning to achieve a competitive advantage, success, and business bottom line.